Facebook tracking pixel How we run an AI System Build | Handbook | Conversion System Skip to main content

 Week 5: the dashboard

-The buyer needs to see the number move without us in the room.
+The buyer needs to see whether the workflow improved without us in the room.
 We ship a dashboard that the client opens on day one and every day after.
-It shows the named metric, the dollar value moved, and the audit trail of which fixes landed which results.
+It shows the named outcome, the operating movement, and the plan trail of which fixes landed which results.

 Week 6: the handoff